R v Hinks: Majority

 Lord Steyn noted that the case law interprets section 3(1) of the Theft Act 1968 by treating "appropriation" as a neutral word comprehending "any assumption by a person of the rights of an owner".
 In other words, it is immaterial whether the act was done with the owner's consent or authority.

 Lord Steyn then turned to the appellant's arguments.
-Counsel had argued that the effect of the decisions in R v Lawrence and R v Gomez was to reduce the actus reus of theft to a "vanishing point".
-Steyn was unconvinced by these arguments and maintained that the House of Lords had not overlooked the consequences in its previous decisions.
+Counsel had argued that there could be no appropriation unless the other party retained some proprietary right or a right to recover the property, and that the mens rea of dishonesty and intention to permanently deprive were sufficient to filter cases in which the conduct should not be regarded as theft.
+Steyn was unconvinced by these arguments and maintained that the House of Lords had not overlooked the consequences in its previous decisions, that the court had intentionally accepted a broader interpretation.
 His Lordship was motivated by a concern that if the law is restated by adopting a narrower definition of appropriation, the outcome is likely to place beyond the reach of the criminal law dishonest persons who should be found guilty of theft.

 Counsel for the defendant also highlighted the conflict between civil and criminal law that would result from a broad interpretation of the word "appropriates", along with the "grotesque and absurd" results that such a decision would allow.
 Lord Steyn, however, accepted that in a practical world there would always be a disharmony between the two systems and noted that in this disharmony it is not necessarily the criminal law that is defective.
 He therefore declined to depart from the rulings in R v Gomez and R v Lawrence.

-Lord Steyn pointed out that the mental requirements of the law of theft offer adequate protection from the injustice that would otherwise result from a broad interpretation of the word "appropriates".
+Lord Steyn asserted that the mental requirements of the law of theft offer adequate protection from the injustice that would otherwise result from a broad interpretation of the word "appropriates".

 For these reasons, Lord Steyn rejected the appellant's counsel's argument that the law as expounded in R v Gomez and R v Lawrence must be qualified to say that there can be no appropriation unless the other party (the owner) retains some proprietary interest, or the right to resume or recover some proprietary interest, in the property.
 He also declined to accept the counsel's alternative argument that "appropriates" should be interpreted as if the word "unlawfully" preceded it.

+Having decided that the elements of dishonesty and appropriation must be considered separately, and that dishonesty had not been basis for the appeal, Lord Steyn declined to comment on the trial judge's directions as to dishonesty.